 Price: From $54.39/month (Premium) to $83.99/month (Ultimate)

 Limitation: Multiple user reports note repainting behavior on key signals, which undermines backtest reliability.
-Pricing is significantly higher than comparable alternatives.
+Pricing is significantly higher than alternatives that provide comparable or stronger signal quality.

 For a detailed comparison, see our LuxAlgo alternative guide.